 The VAPT providers and the target organization can discuss the legal implications of the exercise.
 The objective of the test is determined and the goals of the pentest are aligned with the specific requirements of a business.
 You may want to keep certain areas off-limits for the pentesting team, this is the phase to clarify all of that.

 This is also the time when the scope of the penetration test is defined.

 Determining the scope of the penetration test ensures that both the target and the tester know what to expect from the test.
-There are certain assets that the pentesters are allowed to test, those are within the scope of the Pentest, others are not.
-Similarly, the target organization’s security posture is tested for a predetermined set of vulnerabilities, anything out of that set is out of scope for the Pentest.
-The scope of the Pentest greatly influences all the subsequent Penetration testing phases.
+There are certain assets that the pentesters are allowed to test, those are within the scope of the pentest, and others are not.
+Similarly, the target organization’s security posture is tested for a predetermined set of vulnerabilities, anything out of that set is out of scope for the pentest.
+The scope of the pentest greatly influences all the subsequent penetration testing phases.